Table of Contents

 Costs on jobs

-On one-off jobs, there is a section that includes your line items, timesheets, and expenses which is what makes up the the calculation for your job profitability.
+On your jobs, there is a section that includes your line items, timesheets, and expenses which is what makes up the the calculation for your job profitability.
 At the top of this section is your "profit bar" which shows:

 - Profit margin % (calculated by profit / revenue * 100)